mikkopaderes/ember-daux/API.md

 Returns a `Daux.Core.Batch` class used for batching operations.

-This is for the case where you want to update the state multiple times sequentially while just triggering the listeners for the subscribed Routes **once**.
+This is for the case where you want to update the state multiple times sequentially while just triggering the listeners for the subscribed callbacks **once**.

 e.g.